 Figure 3.
-Comparison of relationships between landscape variables and habitat suitability for breeding and migratory season models.
+Comparison of relationships between landscape variables and habitat suitability for breeding and migratory season models of American woodcock in Pennsylvania, USA.
 During the breeding season, woodcock habitat suitability is highest in highly aggregated landscapes with ~75% forest and ~25% agricultural cover.
 During the migratory season, however, woodcock become far more tolerant of landscapes that are unsuitable during the breeding season, including landscapes with higher proportions of developed cover.
 Habitat suitability is displayed on a percentile scale, indicating whether a certain pixel was more suitable for woodcock occupancy than the corresponding percentage of other pixels in the state.